 Project MO 06 Q1 Q2 Q3 Q4 Q1 Q2 Q3 Q4+

-Annual

-Bathymetry Survey Survey
+Bathymetry Survey Annual Survey

-Annual

-Sediment Survey Survey
+Sediment Survey Annual Survey

-Permitting Repeated a year period red as required annually (over 20- period)
+Permitting Repeated as required annually (over 20- year period)

-Construction Annual [Oredging (c ver 20-yea r period)
+Construction Annual [Dredging (c over 20-yea r period)

 This project was moved forward into the CWRP decision support tool but was not ranked as one of the top 10 projects.
 This project is not recommended due to the prohibitive costs and little supply yield.
 Casitas may want to explore other maintenance alternatives for reducing sediment loading into Lake Casitas through a reservoir operations and maintenance plan.